Achilles Tendinitis Specialist

 Achilles Tendon Rupture Test

-To find out the cause, we do an examination and use imaging tests like ultrasound or MRI.
+To find out the causes of your pain, we do an examination and use imaging tests like ultrasound or MRI.
 One common test is the Thompson test, where we squeeze the calf muscles to see if the foot moves.
 If it doesn’t, it could mean a tear or a rupture.

 Achilles Tendon Pinch Test

 It involves gently squeezing or pinching the tendon to assess for pain or tenderness.
-If the tendon is painful or tender when pinched, it can indicate inflammation or damage, such as Achilles tendonitis or a partial tear.
+If the tendon is painful or tender when pinched, it can indicate inflammation damage or a partial tear.

-At Foot + Ankle Specialty Centers, we offer comprehensive Achilles tendonitis treatments, including:
+At Foot + Ankle Specialty Centers, we offer comprehensive Achilles tendonitis treatments in Phoenix, including:

 Rest and Ice

 • First, you need to rest.
-Avoid activities that put stress on your tendon, such as running or jumping.
+Avoid putting stress on the tendon, such as activities like running or jumping.

 Physical Therapy

-Our therapists will design personalized exercises to strengthen your calf muscles, improve your flexibility, and support the healing process.
-Physical therapy for Achilles tendonitis may include:
+Our therapists will design personalized Achilles tendonitis treatment exercises to strengthen your calf muscles, enhance your flexibility, and support the healing process.
+Physical therapies may include:

-• Gentle stretches help to increase the flexibility of the tendon and surrounding muscles.
+• Gentle stretches, such as calf and towel stretches, heel raises, and ankle circles to increase the flexibility of the tendon and surrounding muscles.

-• Targeted strengthening exercises focus on the calf muscles and the tendon to build strength in the supporting areas.
+• Targeted strengthening exercises to focus on the calf muscles and the tendon and build strength in the supporting areas.

 Medications

-Anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen can reduce your pain and inflammation.
+Anti-inflammatory medicines like ibuprofen or naproxen can reduce your pain and inflammation.
 In some cases, we might prescribe stronger medications if needed.
 Based on your case, we might use topical treatments.
 We can apply directly to the affected area for targeted relief.

 Orthotics